tearoom1/uniform-spam-words/README.md

 ### Configuration

+The plugin comes with a few lists of words and phrases that are used to build a spam score.
+Thus the plugin should work out of the box.

-You may change certain options from your `config.php` globally:
+You may change certain options in your `config.php` globally:

 ```php
 return [